 Two shoulder planes (named for planing the end grain on the shoulders, surrounding tenons), 1-1/4” width, and 1” width, by Joseph Popping, N.Y.
 Popping (b 1842 in Prussia) only marked the iron, never the plane body.
 This type of plane has the blade fully extending to the sides (or even a scant 1/64” proud), which were made square to the sole.
 Most frequently found of all the New York pianomakers planes, but do not let a place like eBay deceive you into thinking that these are common.

-In 1869, Joseph Popping emigrated to New York from Prussia, and he became a naturalized U.S. citizen in 1874.
+In 1869, Joseph Popping emigrated from Prussia to New York, and he became a naturalized U.S. citizen in 1874.
 Popping’s machine shop operations were established in 1873 and curtailed in late 1903 as shown by the New York City directories.
 His machine shop addresses were as follows: 55 West Broadway (1873–1874); No entries found for 1875–1880; 767 9th Ave.
 (1880–1881); 433 West 56th St. (1881–1883); 806 11th Ave.
 (1883–1902).
 The 1900 US census revealed that Popping was still working, although “unemployed” for two months out of that year, so business was either slowing down or Popping took time off for personal or health reasons.
 Joseph and Elizabeth, his wife, rented their home.
 The 1905 New York state census showed that Joseph Popping, 63, was living “at home,” which in the terms of the census, means that he was retired.
-Popping’s output was limited to iron and bronze planes, mostly for the piano industry, and some of it through Hammacher Schlemmer.
+Popping’s output was primarily iron and bronze planes, mostly for the piano industry, and some of it through Hammacher Schlemmer.
+Outside of the piano industry, Popping produced Hofstaetter’s hair picking machine, and earlier in his career, gunsmithing work.
 Joseph Popping’s death certificate revealed that he died in Manhattan on November 27,1906 at the age of 64.